nickma101/nickma101.github.io/_publications/2021-08-01-paper-Are_we_human.md

 date: 2022-06-29
 venue: 'Proceedings of the 1st Workshop on NLP for Positive Impact'
 paperurl: 'https://aclanthology.org/2021.nlp4posimpact-1.6/'
-citation: 'Reuver et al. (2022). &quot;Are we human, or are we users?
-The role of natural language processing in human-centric news recommenders that nudge users to diverse content.&quot; <i>Proceedings of the 1st Workshop on NLP for Positive Impact</i>.
-1(1).'
+citation: 'Reuver, M., Mattis, N., Sax, M., Verberne, S., Tintarev, N., Helberger, N., ... & van Atteveldt, W. (2021, August).
+Are we human, or are we users?
+The role of natural language processing in human-centric news recommenders that nudge users to diverse content.
+In <i>Proceedings of the 1st Workshop on NLP for Positive Impact</i> (pp. 47-59).'

 ---
 In this position paper, we present a research agenda and ideas for facilitating exposure to diverse viewpoints in news recommendation.

 [Download paper here](http://nickma101.github.io/files/Are_we_human.pdf)

-Recommended citation: Reuver, M., Mattis, N., Sax, M., Verberne, S., Tintarev, N., Helberger, N., ... & van Atteveldt, W. (2021, August).
-Are we human, or are we users?
-The role of natural language processing in human-centric news recommenders that nudge users to diverse content.
-In Proceedings of the 1st Workshop on NLP for Positive Impact (pp. 47-59).